ashiquzzaman-rahad/SImple_CRUD_Project/Frontend/README.md

+#Simple CRUD Fullstack project
+Used:
+- React library for frontend framework with Bootstrap for styling
+- Express framework for backend
+- MySQL as database.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.